replicatedhq/replicated-field-labs/instruqt/lab05-airgap/03-connecting/assignment.md

 ssh airgap
 ```

-Accept rsa key pair generation by accepting the defaults.
+Accept the fingerprint generation by accepting the defaults.

 Once you're on the Air Gap server, you can verify that the server indeed does not have internet access.
 Once you're convinced, you
 can ctrl+C the command and proceed to the next section